Bob and Alf Pearson: Later years and deaths

 In October 1985, the brothers sang a medley of World War II songs on the television series Highway, hosted by Harry Secombe.
-Bob died in his home town of Sunderland ten weeks later, aged 78, bringing the curtain down on their act after more than 50 years.
+Bob died in his home town of Sunderland, where he had been living, on 30 December, aged 78, bringing the curtain down on their act after more than 50 years.

 Alf appeared in the pilot episode of the BBC television sitcom You Rang, M'Lord? as a call boy in 1988.
 Continuing his association with the Grand Order of Water Rats, he raised £900 by donating two of his art works for auction; he had begun painting as a hobby in the early 1980s.
 He became King Rat (head of the charity) in 1997, the year which marked 50 years of his involvement with the Rats.
 In 2001, the first CD compilation of Bob and Alf's recordings, My Brother And I, was released.
 The collection was co-ordinated by skiffle musician and fellow Water Rat Chas McDevitt, who also wrote the sleeve notes, and, at the age of 91, Alf's voice could be heard linking the tracks.

 In 2007, after 30 years living on his own in Surbiton, Alf moved into Brinsworth House in Twickenham, the retirement home for showbusiness professionals in south-west London.
 It was here that, in 2010, he celebrated his 100th birthday with a party held by the Water Rats.
 He died in London on 7 July 2012, at the age of 102.

 Discography

-Aside from their numerous 78rpm singles, there have been three albums collecting recordings by Bob and Alf Pearson – all titled My Brother and I after the opening of their Ray's a Laugh signature tune.
+Aside from their numerous 78 rpm singles, there have been three albums collecting recordings by Bob and Alf Pearson – all titled My Brother and I after the opening of their Ray's a Laugh signature tune.
 They recorded no studio albums.